micheleoletti/studee/README.md

 This methodology encourage a proactive search for structure while typing, which helps to:
 - better understand the data
-- write less
+- write less verbose and more readable notes
-- well organize notes early on